RenderKit/embree/README.md

     artifacts caused by rays shooting through edges of neighboring primitives.

--   `RTC_SCENE_FLAG_FILTER_FUNCTION_IN_ARGUMENTS`: Enables support for a
+-   `RTC_SCENE_FLAG_FILTER_FUNCTION_IN_ARGUMENTS`: Enables scene
+    support for filter functions passed as argument to the traversal functions.
+See Section [rtcInitIntersectArguments] and
-    filter function inside the ray query context for this scene.
-See Section [rtcInitRayQueryContext] for more details.
+    [rtcInitOccludedArguments] for more details.

 Multiple flags can be enabled using an `or` operation, e.g. `RTC_SCENE_FLAG_COMPACT | RTC_SCENE_FLAG_ROBUST`.